Suigi/conductor/Jira.md

 ## Tasks

-- [ ] Display the timer
+- [.]
+Display the timer
+  - [.]
+Create an out adapter that takes the timer and shows it on the screen
-  - [ ] Print a line every second, counting down
+  - [.]
+Print a line every second, counting down
-  - [ ] When time is up, print "Turn is up"
+  - [.]
+When time is up, print "Turn is up"
   - [ ] Local only, first
   - [ ] Render time remaining
   - [ ] Update every second